BVengo/name-colours/README.md

 Additionally, AFK players will have their names suffixed with a gray **\[AFK]** tag

-The following image is a preview of the datapack on a server with players in the overworld and the nether, as well as one AFK player.
+The following image is a preview of all dimension and AFK combinations.
 ![](https://i.imgur.com/m3Hjg2F.png)

 **Please note that this datapack uses teams to allocate name colours.
 If you wish to use other teams, you will need to temporarily remove this datapack since minecraft currently only allows one team per player.**